samclane/samclane.github.io/_posts/2018-7-25-Voice-Spectrum-Display.md

         self.audio.terminate()
 ```

-We open up the microphone stream so we can begin reading data. `update_matrix` is defined as a periodic callback that sends data to the Arduino in a background thread. `process_data` is then called in a loop, which continously pulls from the microphone stream and processes the data, as discussed earlier. `self.CHUNK` is the number of samples per frame.
+We open up the microphone stream so we can begin reading data. `update_matrix` is defined as a periodic callback that sends data to the Arduino in a background thread. `process_data` is then called in a loop, which continuously pulls from the microphone stream and processes the data, as discussed earlier. `self.CHUNK` is the number of samples per frame.

 Finally, here's the `main` statement to get the code moving: